ManlyMarco/KK-HF_Patch/README.md

 Special patch is included in HF Patch, you don't have to install it manually.
 It won't hurt anything if you have it installed already, the patch will figure itself out.
 Just to be safe you can verify game files in Steam before installing the HF Patch if you messed with your installation folder before doing this.

 ### How to install DLCs
-All things marked with * are paid DLC content for the Japanese version of the game and are all fully optional.
-So far none of the DLCs were localized, and they are unlikely to ever come to Steam.
-Because of this they don't have a proper English translation and have to be machine translated, so the text quality is noticeably worse than the base game.
-The AfterSchool expansion is arguably the only one worth getting since it adds lots of content all-around.
+All things marked with * are paid DLC content and are all fully optional.
+The AfterParty DLC contains translated versions of all Japanse DLC (except Yoyaku and Darkness) at a lower price.
+This is the recommended option over buying the Japanse DLC if you have KK Party.

-You can follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2144965669) to buy and install the two major expansion DLCs.
+You can follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2144965669) to buy and install the two major Japanse expansion DLCs.

-Here's an simple way to install any downloaded DLCs:
+Here's a simple way to install any downloaded DLCs (JP versions):
 1. Extract the DLC/expansion with 7zip (or similar) until you find a "setup" folder that contains an "abdata" folder and some other files.
 2. You need to copy all of these folders and files into your game's install directory (you should see our own abdata folder and other files similar to what's in the DLC).
 Replace files when asked.
 3. Install HF Patch, even if you already have it installed.